 I often think outside the box when it comes to supplies.
 So let me explain.
 It’s fall and leaves are falling everywhere.
 Outside they are blowing around, and inside some of the fall leaf garlands sometimes drop a few.
 As I picked up an errant leaf a light bulb went off and I thought what a beautiful bow this leaf could become.
 The next thing I came across was the new fall colored napkins and I thought…hmmm and a project was born.
 Just in time for the Thanksgiving holidays too!

 Fall colored napkins with floral or leaf motifs

 Bowdabra bow wire

-6. Insert the two loose bow wire ends through the loop and pull tight.
-Remove the bow from the bowmaker and tie a knot in the back.
-Adjust the bow.
+7. Insert the two loose ends through the loop end and pull tight.
+Remove from the bow maker.

 8. Straighten the bow if necessary.
 Use the extra bowwire to tie the bow to the mason jar.
 Add a tea light candle.
 The light from the candle will case a beautiful glow.